paasar/slack-user-gallery/README.md

   * Tests
   * Replace search for join dates from channel history with get it straight from user data when Slack has added it there.
+  * Investigate how this handles users who has quit.

 ## License